 Bad experiences often come into the picture while riding your favorite motorcycle.
 It is important to be aware of the amount of fuel you are using in today’s climate as well as ensuring fuel efficiency to last longer.
 How you ride, maintenance of the vehicle and utilization of fuel additives are some of the important factors you should know about.

-Check out These Main Points for Improving fuel efficiency
+Improving fuel efficiency

 Increasing your motorcycle’s fuel efficiency is no big deal.
 There are some very basic things that you can do, from tuning your bike to following some strategic riding styles.

 - The primary thing to do is have a regular check-up of your motorcycle’s engine.
 Following a simple service routine, usually outlined by the manufacturer, will help efficiency in the long term.

 - Regular checking and maintenance of air filters and oil filters will keep the bike running at tip-top shape.

 - Checking fluid levels: oil, brake fluid, transmission fluid, etc… will keep the bike running smoothly and as efficiently as possible.

 - The right grade of fuel also plays a vital role in the smooth production of power.
 However, it is very common for there to only be one type of fuel available in filling stations in Vietnam.

 These can be easily checked and remedied.

 - incorrect tire pressure